Skip to content

 This post may contain affiliate links.
 For more information, visit my Disclaimer Policy.

 Mustard.
 I love all of the mustard.
-I’m actually a total sauce/condiment girl, and the obsession has been escalated as I have increased the number of things I preserve each year.
+I’m a total sauce/condiment girl, and the obsession has escalated as I have increased the number of things I preserve each year.

 The Start of the Obsession